 Professor Harold Pollack has an index card, a book, and endless patience for your questions.

 Remember the index card of financial advice that went viral online?
 Its creator—Harold Pollack, the Helen Ross Professor in the School of Social Service Administration—transformed the 10 simple rules on that note card into his 2016 book, The Index Card: Why Personal Finance Doesn’t Have to Be Complicated, cowritten with financial journalist Helaine Olen.
 A paperback version came out in March.
-But wait, there’s more: below are answers to questions pulled from Pollack’s Reddit “Ask Me Anything” sessions in 2016 and 2017.

 - HOW, WHY, AND WHERE TO SAVE MONEY